yougov/mongo-connector/mongo-connector/README.md

 DocManager, which will always get the documents from the underlying layer and is responsible for adding to/removing from the target system.

-Mongo-Connector imports a DocManager from the file doc_manager.py.
-We have provided sample implementations for a Solr search DocManager and an ElasticSearch DocManager, but for Mongo-Connector to use these, it is necessary to copy the contents to the doc_manager.py file.
-So, if you wish to use the Solr manager, you could execute 'cp solr_doc_manager.py doc_manager.py' and then start the connector.
+Mongo-Connector imports a DocManager from the specified file in mongo_connector.py, preferably from the doc_managers folder.
+We have provided sample implementations for a Solr search DocManager and an ElasticSearch DocManager.
+Note that upon execution, mongo_connector.py will copy the file to the main folder as doc_manager.py.

 The documents stored in the target system are equivalent to what is stored in mongo, except every document has two additional fields called `ns` and `_ts`.
 The `_ts` field stores the latest timestamp corresponding to that document in the oplog.
 For example, if document `D` was inserted